ysabelm/mws-restaurant-stage-1/README.md

 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

 ## Leaflet.js and Mapbox: